BJTix/BJTix.github.io/essays/Evidence-of-Scholarly-Ability.md

 ## Publications

-Berkelman, P., & Tix, B. (2020).
+<a href = "Simultaneous Independent Translational and Rotational.pdf">Berkelman, P., & Tix, B. (2020).
 Simultaneous Independent Translational and Rotational Feedback Motion Control System for a Cylindrical Magnet Using Planar Arrays of Magnetic Sensors and Cylindrical Coils.
-IEEE Magnetics Letters.
+IEEE Magnetics Letters.</a>
-<a href = "Simultaneous Independent Translational and Rotational.pdf">Link</a>

-Berkelman, P., Tix, B., & Abdul-Ghani, H. (2019).
+<a href = "Electromagnetic Position Sensing and Force Feedback.pdf">Berkelman, P., Tix, B., & Abdul-Ghani, H. (2019).
 Electromagnetic Position Sensing and Force Feedback for a Magnetic Stylus with an Interactive Display.
-IEEE Magnetics Letters, 10, 1-5.
+IEEE Magnetics Letters, 10, 1-5.</a>
-<a href = "Electromagnetic Position Sensing and Force Feedback.pdf">Link</a>